epitaph-04/consul/website/source/api/acl/roles.html.md

    read.
 This is required and is specified as part of the URL path.

-- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace to lookup the role within.
-This value can be specified as the `ns` URL query parameter, or the `X-Consul-Namespace` header.
+- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace to lookup the role.
+This value can be specified as the `ns` URL query parameter orthe `X-Consul-Namespace` header.
 If not provided by either, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
 Added in Consul 1.7.0.